 Has it been 3 days since your ex contacted you?
 That’s not good.
 This means it’s over for good.
-I don’t think he/she will ever contact you again.
-He/she has moved on.
-May be he/she’s playing hard to get.
-Nah, he/she met someone else and is ignoring you.
-I don’t think he/she even loved you at all.
-All this time he/she has been playing you.
+I don’t think they will ever contact you again.
+They has moved on.
+Maybe they’re playing hard to get.
+Nah, they met someone else and are ignoring you.
+I don’t think thy even loved you at all.
+All this time they have been playing you.
 How could you have been such a fool?

-If it does, that’s because that’s how out of control emotions look like.
-That’s how someone experiencing emotional overload thinks.
-That’s how needy and clingy people react to uncertainty.
+If it does, that’s because this is how attachment anxiety and out of control emotions look like.
+You are experiencing emotional overload because the attachment system has been activated.

-A day without a text or phone call from your ex and you begin to wonder what is happening.
-One more day and you begin to really get worried.
-Day three, still no text or call.
-Now you are in panic mode.
+A day goes by and your ex hasn’t contacted you, you begin to wonder what is happening.
+One more day and you are really worried.
+Day three, your ex still hasn’t contacted you, now you are in panic mode.
 Help!
 The sky is falling.

-But why does your ex do this to you?
+Why does your ex do this to you?
 Why do they make you wait for them to contact you?

 I hate to be the one to tell you this.
-Your ex is not doing anything to you.
+Your ex is not the one making you panic, worry and overthink.
 It’s all YOU.
 You are doing this to yourself.

 I can already hear angry growls.
 How can you even say that?
 There she goes again, blaming the victim, and excusing the behaviour of the insensitive and abusive.